$\Lambda_b \rightarrow \Lambda_c^{\ast}$ at $1\,/\,m_c^2$ heavy quark order: Notation and theoretical framework

 with $\Pi_{\pm} = (1 \pm \vslash)/2$ projector operators, $v$ denoting the heavy quark velocity which is defined up to reparametrisations.
 In fact the effective Lagrangian is invariant under $v \to v^{\prime} = v + k/m_Q$, where $k$ is a residual momentum of order $ \lqcd$ \cite{Neubert:1993mb,Luke:1992cs}.

 The QCD Lagrangian for the heavy quark decomposes as follows:

 where $D^\mu$ is the gauge covariant derivative of QCD, and $D^\mu_\perp = D^\mu - (\vcD)v^\mu$ denotes the transverse derivative orthogonal to the heavy quark velocity. $Q_+^v$ represents the nearly onshell degree of freedom while $Q_-^v$ corresponds to fluctuations suppressed by the heavy quark mass.
-Consequently, integrating out $Q_-^v$ yields an effective theory for the light field $Q_+^v$ which reads
+Consequently, integrating out $Q_-^v$ yields an effective theory for the large component $Q_+^v$ of the heavy quark field, which reads

 This form is well-suited for an expansion in terms of the inverse of (twice) the heavy quark mass given by

 By expanding eq. \eqref{HQETlag} up to the second order, one finds \cite{Neubert:1993mb,Falk:1992ws,Bernlochner:2022ywh}